Misfortune (Christmas with Scrooge)

 They all sneered at this last remark, except Laura who sat back digesting this new information she was learning about David’s employers.
 She hadn’t realized there were two O’Reilly brothers at the helm of the huge and successful food chain.
 It was disconcerting to realize Adell Cameron had a son who wasn’t as kind as the rest of her clan.

 Without ever having met him, Laura took a sudden dislike to this Dexter O’Reilly character.
 The image of the perfect little family now had an unmistakable flaw.
 A black sheep son.

 It dawned on Laura only then that she would never meet this man, and quite possibly Adell Cameron and her family outside of this occasion.
 She chided herself for allowing her thoughts to be so caught up in the O’Reilly’s.

 Glancing around the table, listening to the continual degrading of a man she did not even know from people he funded the very livelihood they depended upon, caused her to realize she was no better.
 Although she had no associations with Dexter O’Reilly, was of no importance.
-Attacking and condemning a man behind his back before even getting to know him, was simply cruel.
+Attacking and condemning a man behind his back without even knowing him, was simply cruel.

 Deciding then and there to block out any more conversation regarding the O’Reilly family, Laura turned her attention away from the group.

 That was when the woman sitting across from her, paused in mid-sentence to utter, “Well speak of the devil.”

 Laura unwittingly turned back to find the woman staring in disbelief somewhere over her right shoulder.
 As though a puppet, she turned in her seat to follow the direction of the woman’s gaze.